tristanl2027/CS.11.06-Lab-6.1/README.md

 **Challenge 3**

-Now, Brooke needs to figure out how to pilot this thing.
+Now, Izzy needs to figure out how to pilot this thing.

-It seems like Brooke’s submarine can take a series of commands like forward 1, down 2, or up 3:
+It seems like Izzy’s submarine can take a series of commands like forward 1, down 2, or up 3:

 * forward X increases the horizontal position by X units.